 How a Run-in With the Law Sparked a Life-Changing Path

-As an 18-year-old at Binghamton University, Alyssa first tried computer work because her grandpa said she’d “make big bucks” in that field.
+As an 18-year-old at Binghamton University, Ilyssa first tried computer engineering because her grandfather said she’d “make big bucks” in that field.
 But she soon found out that it wasn’t her cup of tea.

-Instead of hitting the books, Alyssa jokes she “got a degree in frat parties” and later got caught selling weed from her dorm room.
-This was before weed was OK to sell in New York, and this mix-up put her in hot water.
+Instead of hitting the books, Ilyssa jokes she “got a degree in frat parties” and later got caught selling weed from her dorm room.
+This was before cannabis was legal in New York, and the mix up put her in hot water.

 A Fresh Start When It Seemed Hopeless

-What could have wrecked her whole life turned into a turning point instead.
-Alyssa had to get a lawyer to fight her case, and through this tough time, she found what she was meant to do.
+What could have wrecked her whole life became a turning point instead.
+Ilyssa had to retain a lawyer to fight her case, and through this experience, she found what she was meant to do.

-“I ended up with no mark on my name and got the chance to become a lawyer myself,” Alyssa shares.
+“I ended up with no criminal record, no mark on my name, and I got the chance to become a lawyer myself,” Ilyssa shares.
 “It lit a fire in me about the law.”

-This hard knock taught her how much a second shot matters.
-She went to Stony Brook University, got a degree in how government works, and set her mind on becoming a lawyer who helps people in trouble, just like someone once helped her.
+This hard knock taught her how much second chances matter.
+She transferred to Stony Brook University, got a degree in political science and learned how government works, and set her mind on becoming a lawyer who helps people in trouble, just like someone once helped her.

 Finding Her Sweet Spot in Law

-After finishing law school in 2012, Alyssa hit roadblocks trying to land work as a helper for folks who couldn’t pay for lawyers, because money was tight for those jobs.
-She worked for pay-for-help lawyers but didn’t feel her heart was in it until she stumbled on her current work.
+After finishing law school in 2012, Ilyssa hit roadblocks trying to land her dream job as a public defender so she could help those who could not afford counsel, because at the time, funding for those jobs was tight and the market was competitive.
+Instead, she worked for pay-for-help lawyers but didn’t feel her heart was in it until she stumbled upon her current work.

-At Cohen & Fitch, Alyssa found her perfect fit—a place that handles “the after-effects of bad police work” along with helping folks charged with crimes.
+At Cohen & Fitch, Ilyssa found her perfect fit—a place that handles “the after-effects of bad policing” along with representing individuals charged with crimes.
 She has now been successfully helping clients for nearly 12 years.

-Her daily grind focuses on cases where cops and jail guards did wrong, letting her step in for folks who got a raw deal from those meant to uphold the law.
+Her daily grind focuses on cases where cops and jail guards did wrong, letting her step in for folks who got a raw deal from those meant to uphold the law and protect them.

-A Tale of True Grit: The Story of the Client
+A Tale of True Grit: A 10 Year Prison Saga

-One case lights up in Alyssa’s mind that shows what it truly means to be a lawyer with heart.
-It’s about a man (we’ll call him the client) who spent 10 long years locked up for something he never did.
+One case lights up in Ilyssa’s mind that shows what it truly means to be a lawyer with heart.
+It’s about a client of the firm, who spent 10 long years locked up for something he never did.

-The client swore he was clean from day one.
-He had cell phone proof showing he was in a whole other part of the city when the bad stuff went down, but nobody got these records during his first time in court.
+From day one, the client swore he was innocent.
+He knew there were cell phone records that would definitively prove he was in a whole other part of the city when the crime went down, but at the time, the phone company claimed the records had been destroyed.

-While stuck in Rikers jail waiting for his day in court, the client caught a radio ad for Cohen & Fitch with their easy-to-recall number: 212-BAD-COPS.
-He wrote this down in his Bible.
+While stuck at Rikers Island in jail waiting for his day in court, the now client heard a radio advertisement for Cohen & Fitch, with their easy-to-recall hotline number: 212-BAD-COPS.
+He wrote this number down in his Bible.

 After the court said “guilty” and sent him to the big house, the client kept this Bible—and that phone number—with him for ten whole years.
-All this time, he fought to clear his name, working with appeal helpers to dig up those phone records that would set things straight.
+All this time, he fought to clear his name, working with an appellate lawyer to dig up the phone records that would set things straight.

 Breaking Free and Seeking Fair Play

-When the cell phone records finally showed up, they backed up what the client had said all along-he was nowhere near the crime scene.
+When the cell phone records finally turned up many years later, they backed up what the client had said all along—he was nowhere near the crime scene.
 The court threw out his case, and he walked free at last.

 Once he got his life back, one of his first moves was to dial the number he’d kept in his Bible for ten years: 212-BAD-COPS.
-He reached Alyssa’s team, and they jumped in to help him get money for the years the system stole from him.
+He reached Ilyssa’s team, and they jumped in to help him get compensation for the years the system stole from him.

 Standing Strong Even After Goodbye